ViolenceWorks/VT-69/Documentation/EscCodes.md

 	All parameters are ignored.

 ## RI - Reverse Index
-	Moves the cursor to the same horizontal position on the preceding line.
+	Moves the active position upward in the display by one line.
+If the active position is already at the top margin the display will scroll downward by one line.
+If the display scrolls, a blank line with all attributes off will appear at the top margin.

 ## RIS - Reset to Initial State
 	Resets a device to its initial state, that is, the state it has after it is